wuxx1559/LZ_Wrapper/README.md

 ### 3. A phenotypes file.

-This file specifies the different phenotypes/traits of interest and their ids.
+This file specifies the different phenotypes/traits of interest and their ids, and the specific significant_variant file.

-  There are two columns in the phenotypes file:
+  There are three columns in the phenotypes file:
   - Column 1 : **Phenotype id**
   - Column 2 : **Phenotype name**
+  - Column 3 : **Significant_variant file name**

   **NOTE:** Be very careful to have the phenotype id exactly the same as the filenames for each trait (trait.txt) file.